- Share this article on Facebook

-For CBS Corp.'s first quarter, she projects a slight 1% operating cash flow decline.
-But "a return to meaningful growth over the longer-term could generate significantly more upside for the stock," she added, reiterating her "buy" rating and $36 price target.
+For CBS Corp.’s first quarter, Reif Cohen projects a slight 1% operating-cash-flow decline.
+But “a return to meaningful growth over the longer-term could generate significantly more upside for the stock,” she added, reiterating her “buy” rating and $36 price target.

 Finally, News Corp.’s fiscal third-quarter earnings report will provide latest updates on how the conglomerate’s digital and other developing assets are doing.

 Pali Research analyst Richard Greenfield recently estimated that online networking site MySpace’s monthly revenue has passed the $30 million mark.

 Reif Cohen increased her quarterly operating income growth estimate for News Corp. from 15% to 17% “to reflect continued strength in the film division, only partially offset by weakness at the newspapers, Star TV and MyNetworkTV as well as lower Sky Italia estimates.”

 Sign up for THR news straight to your inbox every day